freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 >
 > These changes will use the existing version branch.
 If they are substantial, feel free to add them to `CHANGELOG.md`.
 Most of the time, a good commit message should work

-**If you want to test your changes, follow all the steps below.
-If not, you only need to follow the numbered steps:**
+If you are making instructional fixes such as a typo, grammar fixes, or similar; you don't have to test your changes.
+Follow these instrustions to make a PR:

-1. Create a new branch off of `main`
+- Create a new branch off of `main`
+- Make and commit your changes.
+Reminder, you don't need to change anything in the `tutorial.json` file.
+You likely only need to make changes to `TUTORIAL.md`
+- Run `coderoad build` to recreate the `tutorial.json` file
+- Commit the changes with `update json` as the message
+- Make a PR

+### Testing changes
+If you want to test your changes to `main` after using the above instructions, follow these instuction:

+- Merge your branch with changes in to your local `main` branch with `git merge <branch_name>` while you are on `main`
 - Change the `uri` in `coderoad.yaml` to your fork of the repo
-2. Make and commit your changes
-3. Run `coderoad build` to recreate the `tutorial.json` file
 - Add and commit the file
+- Run `coderoad build` to recreate the `tutorial.json` file
+- Add and commit the file
 - Push the changes to your fork
-    - Merge your branch into `main` on your fork
 - Test your changes by using the `tutorial.json` file on your fork.
 This can be tested following the instructions on the [rdb-alpha repo](https://github.com/freeCodeCamp/rdb-alpha)
-    - After testing, change the `uri` in `coderoad.yaml` back to the freeCodeCamp repo
-    - Add and commit the changes
-    - Run `coderoad build` again to create a new `tutorial.json` file
-4. Commit the changes with `update json` as the message
-5. Make a PR

 ### Working on version branch

 > [!WARNING]
 >
 > Reminder.
 Never make or push changes to a version branch that is on one of the freeCodeCamp repos.
 Always create a new one

+There's no way to see exactly what changed between version branches since the git history will be rewritten.
+Accepting new branches to use will need to be done with careful consideration and testing.
+Follow these instructions to create a new version:

 - Checkout the latest version branch with `git checkout -b vX.X.X upstream/vX.X.X`
 - Create a new branch off of that, incrementing the version with `git checkout -b vX.X.Y`